HARRISON DAVID RIVERS is the winner of the 2018 Relentless Award for his play the bandaged place (New York Stage &

 Harrison was named a Runner-up for the 2018 Artist of the Year by the Star Tribune and a 2017 Artist of the Year by City Pages.
 He has received McKnight and Many Voices Jerome Fellowships, a Van Lier Fellowship, an Emerging Artist of Color Fellowship, a Rudolph William Rosati Visiting Writer Fellowship at Duke University, a Bogliasco Fellowship and New York Stage & Film’s Founders’ Award.
 He was the 2016 Playwright-in-Residence at the Williamstown Theatre Festival.
 Harrison is an alum of the Public Theater's Emerging Writers' Group, Interstate 73, NAMT and The Lincoln Center Directors' Lab.
-He is a NYTW Usual Suspect and a Core Writer at the Playwrights’ Center where he is also a member of the Board of Directors.
+He is a NYTW Usual Suspect and a member of the Playwright Center's Board of Directors.

 BA: Kenyon College.